 When a child is born, the very first human she interacts with and learns from is usually her mother.
 Generally, mothers are the first friend, guide, and teacher people have.
-They’re often pillars of strength.
+They’re often pillars of strength for their children.
 For most people, they’re the first person to shed tears of joy when we succeed and secretly cry when we’re sad or hurt.

 Your mother probably taught you your first life lesson.
-And be it directly or indirectly, mothers are responsible for shaping the kinds of attitudes and personalities we possess.
+Besides, be it directly or indirectly, mothers are responsible for shaping the kinds of attitudes and personalities we possess.

 1. You learn the value of independence.

-There might be several people in your life that care for you, but in the end, you have to take care of things on your own.
+There might be other people in your life that care for you, but in the end, you have to take care of things on your own.
 You take responsibility for your actions, and you don’t need a man to protect or save you.
-The strength of your mother is evident if you’re doing a good job, being independent, and travelling around the world all alone.
+The strength of your mother is evident if you’re doing a good job, being independent and travelling around the world all alone.

 2. You learn what unconditional love really is.

-When a strong mother is your guiding light growing up, you get to know how many sacrifices she’s made for you.
-Be it a small sacrifice like leaving a last piece of cake just for you, or not going into the office because she’s taking care of you when you have fever, she’s showered you with unconditional love.
+When a strong mother is your guiding light while growing up, you get to know how many sacrifices she’s made for you.
+Be it a small sacrifice like leaving a last piece of cake just for you, or not going into the office because she’s taking care of you when you have fever, she showered you with unconditional love.
 She compromises her youth and health to make you smile, and never complains about anything.
 She fulfills all your demands and puts you before herself.
-And by the time you grow up, you realize that her love is eternal, and such love can’t be found anywhere ever.
+Furthermore by the time you grow up, you realize that her love is eternal, and such love can’t be found anywhere else.